 Many of these changes are being brought back, after having been attached to a bill with a significant fiscal note, SB 202, during the 2019 Session.
-These changes, some of which were intended to have been included in the section of bill last Session, seek to improve outcomes of the program.
+These changes, some of which were intended to have been included in the section of bill last Session, seek to improve outcomes of the Program.
 As of the last time easily calculable data was provided by the Rehab Division in late May, since the Program was mandated in the 2017 Session, only 58% of candidates originally appointed through it have achieved permanent employee status, and many of the position types that candidates were appointed to have subsequently been excluded from consideration under the Program.

 The Legislature should note that the Federal threshold to determine that an employment policy negatively impacts a particular group of candidates or employees is 80%.
-In sum, the Program has not fulfilled its legislative intent, whether as originally amended in the 2017 Session, nor as "cleaned up" in the 2019 Session, through the Rehab Division's simultaneously requested bill concerning the same section of statute, SB 50.
-In light of the U.S. Supreme Court's recent decision which made it Federally illegal to fire an LGBT worker, proposing these changes at the first regular Session opportunity thereafter will not only improve employment outcomes for candidates and employees with disabilities, but for employees in all types of Federally protected classifications.
-As noted later in the changes, a plain language review of the chapter as a whole currently makes it legal to fire those in certain protected classes, but not others.
+In sum, the Program has not fulfilled its legislative intent, whether as originally amended in the 2017 Session, nor as! cleaned up" in the 2019 Session, through the Rehab Division's simultaneously requested bill concerning the same section of statute, SB 50.
+Considering the U.S. Supreme Court's recent decision which made it Federally illegal to fire an LGBT worker, proposing these changes at the first regular Session opportunity thereafter will not only improve employment outcomes for candidates and employees with disabilities, but for employees in all types of Federally protected classifications.
+As noted later in the changes, a plain language review of the chapter currently makes it legal to fire those in certain protected classes, but not others.

 When viewed as a whole, the changes will provide quicker remedies to situations that should not even be occurring in the first instance.
-As an example, my case, which I discussed at greater length in written testimony provided last Session, remains pending in Federal Court, almost 2 years after the fact.
+As an example, my case, which I discussed at greater length in written testimony over the past two Sessions, took over three years for the Federal Court to dismiss, doing so on sovereign immunity grounds.
+This prompts some of the requested changes to NRS 41, which appear later in this document.